 President and CEO

-Social innovator and former policymaker Rebecca Fishman Lipsey is the president and CEO of the The Miami Foundation, a $350MM community foundation focused on building a stronger, more equitable Greater Miami.
+Social innovator and former policymaker Rebecca Fishman Lipsey is the president and CEO of The Miami Foundation, a $427MM community foundation focused on building a stronger, more equitable Greater Miami.
 Since her recent appointment, she has mobilized philanthropists, businesses and local leaders to invest in collaborative, cross-sector efforts to respond to the impacts of the COVID–19 pandemic and support the long-term recovery of our region.
 Already, her work has helped unlock more than $15 million in recovery funds that will help restore health, opportunity and a thriving society for all who call Miami-Dade County home.

 Prior to The Miami Foundation, Rebecca was the founder and CEO of Radical Partners, a social-impact accelerator that incubates organizations seeking to strengthen Miami.
 Radical Partners engages more than 100,000 Miami locals each year to strengthen their own communities through their initiatives including 100 Great Ideas, ConnectMiami, Vote Miami, and Public Transit Day.
 More than 100 social innovators have scaled their ventures as alumni of the RP accelerator, addressing issues including education, health, housing affordability, civic engagement and access to the arts.

 Before launching Radical Partners, Rebecca served as executive director of Teach For America in Miami-Dade.
 Under her leadership, the organization tripled in size and fundraising efforts multiplied 16-times over.
 She became the youngest person in history to be appointed to the Florida Board of Education, where she served a four-year term, overseeing educational policy that impacted 3 million students from kindergarten through college.